paultrino/image-packer-plus--provisioner/README.md

 1) create a tailored virtual machine using familiar tools like bash, or docker-compose, and
 2) provision a cloud instance and deploy the VM to a cloud.
 The cloud/HPC combo used in this project both needed .SIF containers.

-The current example (see the packer folder) creates VMs capable of running NVIDIA drivers (for "virtual" GPU).
+The current example (see the packer folder) creates VMs capable of running NVIDIA drivers.

 ## Makefile
 Please note that this project uses a `Makefile`.
-This is how you will execute all of your commands.
+This is how you can execute all of your commands.
 You may want to open that file up and see what commands are available.

 ## Setup